Growth Product Management InternUniShackDelivered

 Three research methods that shaped every recommendation

-Each method answered a different question, the competitor matrix showed the market, outreach showed the users, and the pilots tested the message.
+Each method answered a different question.
+The competitor matrix showed the market, outreach showed the users, and the pilots tested the message.

 01

-Five-Competitor Analysis & Scoring Matrix
+Five-Competitor Analysis and Scoring Matrix

 Competitive Research